Dcaceres90/Petask/README.md

 ## Features

-- User registration and login (Email and password, Google Sign-In)
+- Firebase Authentication (Email/Password and Google)
-- User profile (Update picure from the gallery aor use camera)
+- User profile (Update picture from the gallery or use camera)
 - Virtual pet with different states depending on its needs
 - Task management
 - Weekly and Monthly Goals